angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 ensure you have perfect pile to generate a zero card library on resolution of the Oracle trigger.

-## Brainstorm Pile - Not using LED.
+## Brainstorm Pile - Not using LED

 Sometimes you may not wish to commit to a Brainstorm pile because you are concerned about interaction and are holding Force of Will and a *pitch* card for